 Zambia’s lodges serve excellent Western-style food, with a few local delicacies thrown in for the adventurous.
 Meats include local game, beef, chicken, and freshwater fish along with rice, potatoes, salad, fruit, and vegetables.

-Outside the camps and lodges, Zambia’s staple food is nshima – a thick maize-based starch most often served with red meat, chicken or fish, and accompanied with side of relish.
-You’ll find it in most smaller restaurants and it’s delicious.
+Outside the camps and lodges, Zambia’s staple food is nshima – a thick maize-based starch most often served with red meat, chicken, or fish and accompanied with a side of relish.
+You’ll find it in most smaller restaurants, and it’s delicious.
 Definitely worth trying at least once.

-As with most things in Zambia, asking what the policy is ahead of time is the best way to avoid misunderstandings.
-As a general rule, tip guides for their efforts at the end of your stay (not after each activity) and if there’s no communal tip box then tip the camp staff separately (assuming you feel the service has been worth it!).
-Between $5 and $10 is generous per activity, and around the same rate per day is a good tip for staff.
+As with most things on a Zambia safari, asking what the policy is ahead of time is the best way to avoid misunderstandings.
+As a general rule, tip guides for their efforts at the end of your stay (not after each activity), and if there’s no communal tip box, then tip the camp staff separately (assuming you feel the service has been worth it!).
+Between $5 and $10 is generous per activity, and around the same rate per day is a good tip for the staff.